ennnbeee/ennnbeee.github.io/content/posts/Enable-BitLocker-and-WinRE.md

     caption: "" # display caption under cover
     relative: false # when using page bundles set this to true
     hidden: false # only hide on current single page
+hero: /img/bitlocker.png # image path/url
+excerpt: With the growing community interest in Gatsby, we hope to create more resources that make it easier for anyone to grasp the power of this incredible tool.
 ---
 You may have enabled and configure BitLocker for silent encryption on your Windows 10 Autopilot joined devices, but have you had the headache of devices that don't have a Windows Recovery Environment (WinRE) configured?
 Yep?
 Me too...